FortiGate

 It is possible to obtain the private key material as follows:

-It may be needed to contact the responsible person or department to obtain the private key material.
+It may be needed to contact the responsible person or department to obtain the private key.

-3) A special and valid case is: if the certificate has been created by the 'Generate' button on the certificates page on the FortiGate, it created a 'certificate signing request' (CSR) which was sent to a certificate authority for signing.
-Then, only the public key material can be received.
+3. A special and valid case is: if the certificate has been created by the 'Generate' button on the certificates page on the FortiGate, it created a 'certificate signing request' (CSR) which was sent to a certificate authority for signing.
+Then, only the public key can be received.

 This case is special, because it should not throw the error message above.

-The reason is that the private key material has been generated on the FortiGate and was used to generate the CSR.
-The private key cannot be exported though.
+The reason is that the private key has been generated on the FortiGate and was used to generate the CSR.

-More information on generating a CSR can be found in our Cookbook here.
+More information on generating a CSR can be found in the Cookbook here.

 To import the files, select the 'Import' button on the top and select the appropriate file type, PKCS #12 or 'Certificate' for importing certificate and key file.
 Choose a descriptive name that would appear in the FortiGate Certificate section.